IBM-Cloud/docs/manageapps/mngapps.md

 **Not running (red)**

   Your app is not running.
-The red icon indicates that the application is started, but no instance is running.
+The red icon indicates that the app is started, but no instance is running.

-In the {{site.data.keyword.Bluemix_notm}} Catalog, you can view the available services and starters.
-You can select a starter to create an application, bind a service, and manage the application.
-After a service is bound to an application, you can manage existing service instances that are bound to the current application and create service instances for the application.
-You can also unbind or delete the service instance from an application, or you can choose a different service plan.

-To view more information about an application, click the tile to open the app Overview page.
+To view more information about an app, click the name to open the app's Overview page.

-**Note:** You can view resources of only one organization at a time.
-If you are a member of multiple organizations, you can switch organizations by clicking the **CHANGE ORGANIZATION** icon next to the current organization that is displayed in the header of the dashboard.

-When an application is deployed, you can start, stop, restart, or (in the case of web applications) modify the number of instances and the amount of memory that is used by the application.
-At this time, for web applications, {{site.data.keyword.Bluemix_notm}} does not automatically scale your application based on its load, so you must manage this aspect yourself.
+When an app is deployed, you can start, stop, restart, or (in the case of web applications) modify the number of instances and the amount of memory that is used by the app.
+At this time, for web applications, {{site.data.keyword.Bluemix_notm}} does not automatically scale your appbased on its load, so you must manage this aspect yourself.

 Applications can be redeployed if an update is made.
-The mechanism for updating the application is the same mechanism that is used to deploy it originally. {{site.data.keyword.Bluemix_notm}} stops all running instances and replaces them with new instances automatically.
+The mechanism for updating the app is the same mechanism that is used to deploy it originally. {{site.data.keyword.Bluemix_notm}} stops all running instances and replaces them with new instances automatically.